chemzqm/vim-iterm2-start/Readme.md

 # Vim-iterm2-start

-Dispatch a task for iTerm2 in MacVim, used for async command line task.
+Dispatch a task for iTerm2 in MacVim, used for async command line task (eg: git push and unite tests)

 Prerequirement: